lin-lab/COVID19-Viz/README.md

 If you downloaded the app locally, have all the dependencies, and wish to run it, simply open the `app.R` file in RStudio and click the `Run App` button.

+## Download our Data

+Please see the data files in the `clean_data` folder for the cleaned data that was displayed on the website.

 ## Code Structure

 + The code to download the data is in `01_download_rt.sh`.